Same 272 lasers. Same wavelengths. Very different price.

 They also have a similar total power output, generally cited at around 1360 mW.

-Looking at these specs, there isn’t much to separate them in how they function.
+Looking at these specs, there isn’t much separating them in terms of how they function.

 A Closer Look at Design